Visitor's Attire Guidelines for Patron Hosts and Audience Members

 Dress codes can be confusing at times because they can mean different things to different people.
 The following descriptions are meant to be short and sweet, so they are not overly detailed (although many dress codes certainly are!).
 Whether your child's cotillion is held at a country club or a different type of venue, we do ask that audience members observe a Business Casual or Country Club level of attire.
+(Scheduled volunteer parents are asked to dress in Semi-Formal attire - see below.)
 After all, our clothing choices say something about the importance of an occasion, and we want the children to feel that their practice is important.

 Business Casual Attire